Bill Text: CA SB1313 | 2023-2024 | Regular Session | Chaptered

 (d) All of the following are exempt from subdivision (a) or (b):

-(1) A person or entity with a valid permit to test autonomous technology. manufacturer while operating under a testing permit issued pursuant to Section 38750.
+(1) A manufacturer while operating under a testing permit issued pursuant to Section 38750.

 (2) A person or entity conducting motor vehicle diagnostic services, repairs, or enhancements consistent with the original equipment manufacturer’s safety standards, whether physically or remotely.